XLab101-FL/Datasets/README.md

   * **Overview:** Image Dataset
   * **Details:** 62 different classes (10 digits, 26 lowercase, 26 uppercase), images are 28 by 28 pixels (with option to make them all 128 by 128 pixels), 3500 users
   * **Task:** Image Classification
+  * Federated EMNIST is an image classification dataset with 62 classes (upper- and lower-case letters, plus digits) (Caldas et al., 2018), which is formed by partitioning the EMNIST dataset (Cohen et al., 2017) such that each client in FEMNIST contains characters written by a single person. （from FetchSGD）

 2. Sentiment140